santhoshbomma9/amp-sub-mgmt/README.md

 #### Steps Explanation

 1. Complete Tax profile and Payout -  This is a one-time activity, just in case if not already done so.
 Basically, how SaaS offer works is
-    - Put your offer in Azure Marketplace
+    - Publish your offer in Azure Marketplace
     - Customer buys the offer
-    - Microsoft bills the customer as per the selected billing term by customer
+    - Microsoft bills the customer as per their selected billing term
     - Microsoft pays out to the Company/ISV
+  For microsoft to pay the publisher, it needs

 2. Marketing and Plan/Pricing model